XPRO®5TNLVC8 Impact and Cut Resistance Glove

 Superior Impact & Cut Protection

 Designed for high-risk environments, the XPRO® ImpactPro 5TNLVC8 features TPR reinforcements on knuckles and fingers, delivering ISEA Level 2 impact protection.
-Its 360° KEVLAR® lining provides ANSI A8 cut resistance, ensuring maximum safety against sharp objects.
+Its 360° KEVLAR® lining provides A8 cut resistance, ensuring maximum safety against sharp objects.

 Premium Goatskin Leather for Dexterity & Durability